mmaquer2/highlight-twitter-clone/readme.md

 - create a new project

 ### Heroku Instructions:
+-   create a heroku account
+-   create a new app

 ### Web Socket Instructions:

 https://devcenter.heroku.com/articles/node-websockets
 this app uses web sockets to send messages between users, and trigger database updates.

+### Redis Cloud
+ /// WIP ///